broadinstitute/gatk/scripts/variantstore/variant_annotations_table/README.md

 Variants may be filtered out of the VAT (that were in the GVS extract) for the following reasons:
 - they are hard-filtered out based on the initial soft filtering from the GVS extract
-- they have excess alternate alleles--currently that cut off is 50 alternate alleles
+- they have excess alternate alleles--currently that cut off is 100 alternate alleles

-- they are duplicates of other variants (this occurs very rarely after normalization) Both duplicates are dropped.
-- there is an N in the reference -- this will be removed from future releases of the VAT All dropped variants are tracked in external files, one file for each shard, called track_dropped.tsv
+## TODO: we are currently not tracking dropped variants / sites and we need to before Delta